ucsb-cs156/s25/lab/jpa03.md

 * It allows admin users to see who has logged in to the app in the past (by storing each login in a database), and to see which users have admin credentials.

-This app is a full-stack web app with:
+This app is a back-end only web app with:
 * A back-end built in Spring Boot (the code for this is under the directory `./src`, plus the `pom.xml` at the top level
 * OAuth integration; this allows the app to have a "login/logout" feature based on Google Accounts (e.g. your UCSB Google Account)
 * A SQL database, which runs using H2 (an in-memory database) on localhost, and using Postgres when running on Dokku.